ankitbko/blog/_posts/2026-05-02-hosted-agents-part-2.md

 ### Step 3: Resume the Session

-Send a new request with the same session ID.
-The platform provisions fresh compute and restores `$HOME`:
+Any request to the same session triggers the platform to provision fresh compute and restores the state.
+Send a new request with the same session ID:

 ```bash
 azd ai agent invoke '{"action": "status"}'
 ```

-This time the status will show that the tunnel is not running in the new sandbox.
+The platform spins up a new microvm, restores `$HOME` from durable storage, and routes the request.
+This time the status will show that the tunnel is not running in the new sandbox — because the tunnel process was an in-memory process that didn't survive the idle cycle.
+But the files we wrote to `$HOME` should still be there.

 ### Step 4: Verify the $HOME state